AnastasiaNeuman/PINN/README.md

 Let's start by trying to read this data in to a NumPy ndarray and transform it in into a FloatTensor using ToTensor.

-Then we can try transforming the axes of the data as they do in the paper with permute.
+Then we can try transforming the axes of the data as they do in the paper.